cuba-platform/dashboard-addon/README.md

 ## 4.1.
 Dashboards <a name='dashboards'></a>

-This screen allows creating, editing and removing dashboards in a database.
+*Dashboard browser* contains the list of dashboards and buttons for creating, editing and removing dashboards in a database.

 ![persistent-dashboard](img/persistent-dashboards.png)

-## 4.2.
-Dashboard Editor <a name='dashboard-editor'></a>

-This screen appears after clicking the *Create* button on the *Dashboards* screen and allows editing a dashboard.
+*Dashboard editor* screen appears after clicking the *Create* button on the *Dashboards* screen and allows editing a dashboard.

 ![dashboard-editor-common](img/dashboard-editor-common.png)